 Clarksville is a medium-sized town located in the state of Indiana.
 With a population of 21,866 people and six constituent neighborhoods, Clarksville is the 42nd largest community in Indiana.

+Clarksville is a somewhat ethnically-diverse town.
 The people who call Clarksville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksville residents report their race to be White, followed by Black or African-American.
-Clarksville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.58% of the town’s residents.
-Important ancestries of people in Clarksville include Irish, English, French , and Polish.
+Important ancestries of people in Clarksville include Irish, English, French , and Dutch.

 The most common language spoken in Clarksville is English.
 Other important languages spoken here include Spanish and German.